camigutie/DS4002-Project2/README.md

 ## (3) Result Replication

 ### In order to replicate the results of our study, you must follow these steps:
-If you want to fully recreate our dataset, you can run ADD.
+If you want to fully recreate our dataset, you can run SCRIPTS/make_data.ipynb.
+You can also used the set we've established at
+DATA/established.csv

 Recreating our dataset requires the following dependencies:
 - matplotlib